CivicActions/ssp-toolkit/docs/controls/AT.md

 #### CivicActions Responsibility

-In the event of a major system change, the ISMS Manager is responsible for delivering additional training to impacted personnel.
+In the event of a major system change, the Project Manager is responsible for delivering additional training to impacted personnel.
 Specific training type, medium and delivery method is dependent upon the nature of the system change.